vseslavcharodei/tftp-monitor/README.md

 else
     log "Brute-force atteampts have been detected!"
     log "Here is the statistics:"
 	log "$tftp_stats"

     ## REMOTE_SMTP_IP, REMOTE_SMTP_PORT, NODE_IP may be different from node to node where the script is deployed, so decided to put this as env variables
     ##  - but the main reason is show that I've also considered how variables can be passed to scripts in Kubernetes
-    ## Env variables are useful if you run several scripts in one container.
-In that case if you need to check some variable used in all the script, you don't need to update all your scripts

     # Check for remote_smtp availability
 	log "Checking if remote SMPT ${REMOTE_SMTP_IP}:${REMOTE_SMTP_PORT} is available."